 ImageKit offers two crop modes to use with smart cropping.
-One is the auto crop mode and the other is the face crop mode.
+One is the auto crop mode, and the other is the face crop mode.

-In auto crop mode, we try to preserve as much of the image as possible, while centring on the most important part of the image.
+In auto crop mode, we try to preserve as much of the image as possible, while centering on the most important part of the image.
 This is useful when you are trying to create an image gallery.
 Each thumbnail in that gallery will contain the most important part of the image.
 You need to use the “fo-auto” transform for this crop mode.

-In the face crop mode, we try to extract out the largest face from the image and the rest of the image is discarded.
+In the face crop mode, we try to extract out the largest face from the image, and the rest of the image is discarded.
 This is useful when you are trying to create profile pictures from a larger image.
 You need to use the “fo-face” transform for this crop mode.